jjbailey/sentinal/README.md

 ## Build and Install

-sentinal requires the `pcre2-devel` package for building the software.
+sentinal requires PCRE2 and SQLite3 development headers/libraries for building
+the software.
+A default build produces `sentinal`, `sentinalpipe`, `dfree`, `pcrefind`, and `pcretest`.

 ```shell
 # cd sentinal